EXCLUSIVE-Biden to hit China with broader curbs on U.S. chip and tool exports -sources | Technology

 A senior Commerce official declined to comment on the upcoming action, but said: "As a general rule, we look to codify any restrictions that are in is-informed letters with a regulatory change."
 A spokesperson for the Commerce Department on Friday declined to comment on specific regulations but reiterated that it is "taking a comprehensive approach to implement additional actions...to protect U.S. national security and foreign policy interests," including to keep China from acquiring U.S. technology applicable to military modernization.

+Liu Pengyu, a spokesperson for the Chinese Embassy in Washington, said on Tuesday that China opposes the United States'"abuse of export control measures to restrict the export of semiconductor-related items to China."
+The upcoming restrictions violate international trade rules, harm global growth and hurt U.S. and Chinese companies, he said.
 KLA, Applied Materials and Nvidia declined to comment while Lam did not respond to requests for comment.
 AMD did not comment on the specific policy move but reaffirmed it does not foresee a "material impact" from its new licensing requirement.
-'CHOKE POINT'

-The planned action comes as the President Joe Biden's administration has sought to thwart China's advances by targeting technologies where the United States still maintains dominance.
-"The strategy is to choke off China and they have discovered that chips are a choke point.
-They can't make this stuff, they can't make the manufacturing equipment," said Jim Lewis a technology expert at the Center for Strategic and International Studies.
-"That will change."

-In an update on China-related measures last week, the Chamber of Commerce, a U.S. business lobbying group, warned members of imminent restrictions on AI chips and chipmaking tools.
-"We are now hearing that members should expect a series of rules or perhaps an overarching rule prior to the mid-term election to codify the guidance in recently issued (Commerce Department) 'is-informed' letters to chip equipment and chip design companies," the Chamber said.

-The Chamber of Commerce and the Chinese embassy in Washington did not immediately respond to requests for comment.
-The group also said the agency plans to add additional Chinese supercomputing entities to a trade blacklist.

 Reuters was first to report in July that the Biden administration was actively discussing banning exports of chipmaking tools to Chinese factories that make advanced semiconductors at the 14 nanometer node and smaller.
+Tech news outlet Protocol reported plans to turn the letters sent to toolmakers into a regulation last month.
+Other elements of the rules, including the curbs on AI chip exports and the October release date, were first reported by Reuters.
 U.S. officials have reached out to allies to lobby them to enact similar policies so that foreign companies would not be able to sell technology to China that American firms would be barred from shipping, two of the sources said.

 “Coordination with allies is key to maximizing effectiveness and minimizing unintended consequences," Clete Willems, a former Trump administration trade official said.
 "This should favor broader regulations that others can replicate instead of one-off 'is informed' letters."